gicheonkang/gicheonkang.github.io/index.md

 I was fortunate to collaborate with researchers in NAVER and SK Telecom.

 Prior to joining Ph.D. program, I did my master study in Cognitive Science at [Seoul National University][1].
-Studying cognitive science made me realize the importance of interdisciplinary research, and this spirit still lives in my work.
+Studying cognitive science has had a great influence on my research.
 I earned my Bachelor's degree in Computer Science from [Ajou University][5].

 <p style='text-align:center; color:#9A2617; font-weight:bold'>I'm actively looking for Ph.D. internship positions in 2024!
 Please let me know if you have any opportunities for me.</p>